Table of Contents for The Life-Saving Divorce

 Chapter 3: Myths of Divorce—Did I Try Hard Enough?

-Most good spouses tried very hard to make their marriage work.
+Most good spouses tried very hard.
 They gave it their all.
-Here’s how to respond to 27 myths: false messages such as, “it takes two to tango,” “marriage problems are always 50/50,” or “it’s best to stay for the kids.”
-This chapter also addresses religious messages such as, “obviously you don’t care about the sanctity of marriage,” “you don’t take the Word of God seriously,” or “you must forgive and forget.”
+This chapter responds to 27 common myths, including “it takes two to tango,” “marriage problems are always 50/50,” and “it’s best to stay for the kids.”
+I also address religious accusations, such as “you don’t care about the sanctity of marriage,” “you don’t take the Word of God seriously,” and “you must forgive and forget.”
+These myths can keep sincere Christians trapped in shame.

 Chapter 4: Am I Being Abused?